 This section of the book is divided into fruit recipes, herbal recipes, superfoods, savory (bacon kombucha, anyone?), and medicinal second ferments.
 Each section is an A to Z listing that includes recipes with measurements given for 16-ounce and 1-gallon batches, so you can easily double the recipe.
 If you are getting bored with the same old pomegranate kombucha and looking for some excitement, there are flavor samplers here for many batches of fizzy kombucha.

 Included in this great resource are other beverages, like sangria, shrubs, and cocktails.
 There are also recipes for kombucha condiments like ketchup, mustard, and salad dressing.
 Try using kombucha vinegar for refrigerator pickles, dilly beans, and salads.
-And if you’ve been wondering how to use up those kombucha scobies that are spreading out increasingly in those kombucha hotels, there’s an entire section on cooking with scobies, including recipes for “Scoby squid sashimi” and scoby fruit leather.
+And if you’ve been wondering how to use up those kombucha scobies that are spreading out increasingly in those kombucha hotels, there’s an entire section on cooking with scabies, including recipes for “Scoby squid sashimi” and scoby fruit leather.

 The photography in this book is exceptionally beautiful.
-The book design is inviting, while keeping the type very readable.
+The book design is inviting while keeping the type very readable.
 This would be a lovely gift book for those who drink bottled kombucha and might want to try a DIY version.
 The experienced kombucha brewer would also find a lot of useful and enlightening information in this book.

 The Big Book of Kombucha is a good addition to your fermentation library.
 You’ll be referring to it again and again as you expand your kombucha brewing repertoire.
-Inspired by the book, I’m eagerly waiting for the wild rose buds to open so that I can make a batch of rose petal and elderberry kombucha to sip on those warm summer afternoons.
+Inspired by the book, I’m eagerly waiting for the wild rose buds to open so that I can make a batch of rose petals and elderberry kombucha to sip on those warm summer afternoons.

 I bought my copy of this book at Costco.
 You can also find it on Amazon.